niclaswue/ATOW-Prediction/README.md

 This is our entry for the PRC Data Challenge: https://ansperformance.eu/study/data-challenge We are committed to go open on the outcome of this challenge!

+>[!Note]
+> This README focusses on setting up and running the project.
+A more [general overview](documentation/project_overview.md) of the project is also available.

 ## Initial Setup
 ### Setup up the development environment